 When you turn the key and deliver power from your battery to your starter, your starter then engages gears with the engine to turn it over and get it started.
 Even with a good battery, a failing starter will not engage the engine properly, and your vehicle will not start.
 Your starter is only ever used when starting the vehicle, so it theoretically could last the life of your vehicle; however, engaging the starter for too long can cause damage.
 Typically, general wear and tear on starter circuits and components are what causes it to fail.
 The technicians at your local Integra Tire are experts with starting systems and can pin point exactly what is wrong with your starter system.

 As stated, it is not unheard of for starters to last the life of your vehicle, especially when used correctly.
 Starter problems can be difficult to diagnose without an experienced technician performing the inspection, as there are many components involved in making the starter engage.
 It is also difficult to distinguish between battery problems and starter problems, without troubleshooting properly; however, that being said, there are some signs that your starter is failing.
 You can trouble shoot by asking the following questions:

 1) Is my battery okay?
 Refer to the battery diagnosis section of this page.
 If your vehicle has trouble starting, or will not start, and you can confirm your battery is not failing, you can logically move to the next piece of the puzzle: the starter.

 2) Does my engine run fine when it’s started?
 The starter engages the engine, but once the engine is running, the starter is out of the picture.
 If your vehicle runs fine once it is started but struggles to start in the first place, this typically points to a bad starter.

-The technicians at Integra Tire in Oakville know what to look for in their diagnosis of your vehicle’s electrical system and use various methods to pin point where the problem exists.
+The technicians at Integra Tire know what to look for in their diagnosis of your vehicle’s electrical system and use various methods to pin point where the problem exists.